-Competitors participate in these races entirely at their own risk.
-The decision to race or to continue racing is the responsibility of the helm and crew of each boat - see RRS Rule 4, Decision to Race.
+Competitors participate in these races entirely at their own risk and take responsibility for their decision to race or to continue racing - see RRS Rule 3, Decision to Race.
 The Dun Laoghaire Motor Yacht Club cannot be held responsible for any injury, accident or damage to any person, boat or equipment arising out of these races.
 The same applies to the organisers, the sponsors, the safety boat personnel and any volunteer acting on behalf of the DMYC.